 When programming a PLC, you need to track what has previously happened.
 Shift registers allow you to do just that.
 We will look at a PLC basic tutorial on a conveyor belt and reject station.
 Following the five steps to program development, this PLC programming example should fully explain the function of shift registers.
 Ladder logic will be our PLC programming language.

 We will be using the Do-more Designer software, which comes with a simulator.
 This fully functional program is offered free of charge at automation direct.

 Shift Register – Conveyor Reject

-A start pushbutton (NO) is used to start the conveyor and a stop pushbutton (NC) is used to stop.
-Sensor B detects a product on the conveyor belt and sensor A will detect if it is too large and needs to be rejected.
-The product is tracked along the conveyor belt and when under the reject station the Reject Blow Off will expel the bad product.
+A start pushbutton (NO) is used to start the conveyor, and a stop pushbutton (NC) is used to stop.
+Sensor B detects a product on the conveyor belt, and sensor A will see if it is too large and needs to be rejected.
+The product is tracked along the conveyor belt, and when under the reject station, the Reject Blow Off will expel the wrong product.
 The product is randomly placed on the conveyor belt, so an incremental encoder is used to track the conveyor movement.
 The reset pushbutton (NO) will signal that all of the product on the conveyor has been removed between the sensors and reject blow-off.

 Define the Inputs and Outputs:

 PLC Connections for the Shift Register Conveyor Example

 Inputs: Start Switch – On/Off (Normally Open) – NO Stop Switch – On/Off (Normally Closed) – NC Reset Switch – On/Off – NO Motor Encoder – On/Off – This will give a discrete signal when the conveyor is moving.
 It picks up the movement of the freewheel.
 Sensor A (Part Reject) – On/Off – NO Sensor B (Part Present) – On/Off – NO